31 things you didn’t know you could do in Brisbane

 Immerse yourself in a bit of history

 Once a year, wannabe kings, queens, knights and peasants of medieval times come together and throw a medieval festival spanning an entire weekend.
-Let history come to life before your eyes with jousting tournaments, knighting ceremonies and dance and combat displays.
+Let history come to life before your eyes with jousting tournaments, knighting ceremonies and dance and combat displays at the Abbey Medieval Festival.

 Visit local Buddhist and Hindu temples